espressopp/espressopp/paper/paper.md

 - A Python-based scripting interface for ease of use, reproducibility, and coupling with external analysis tools.
 - Multi-scale simulation techniques such as AdResS and Lees-Edwards

-Espresso++ is widely used in academic research and has been applied in numerous scientific studies, including investigations of:
+ESPResSo++ is widely used in academic research and has been applied in numerous scientific studies, including investigations of:

 - Polymer rheology and entanglement effects [@Grommes:2025; @Grommes2024; @Hsu2023; @Hsu2024; @Ohkuma2023; @Grommes2022; @Grommes2021; @Tubiana2021; @Hsu2020; @Singh2020; @Zhao2020b; @Lee2020; @Grommes2020]
 - Lipid membranes, protein and vesicle dynamics [@Pape2023; @Bause2021; @Zhao2020]
-- Adaptive resoultion simulations [@Thaler2020; @Fiorentini2020]
+- Adaptive resolution simulations [@Thaler2020; @Fiorentini2020]
 - Ionic liquids [@Gholami2025; @Zhang2021]
 - Others [@Smith2023; @Brunk2021; @Rudzinski2020]